innodoc/innoconv-mintmod/doc/architecture.rst

 The entry point is the command line tool ``innoconv-mintmod``.

-It calls panzer which is a Pandoc wrapper tool with the correct parameters.
+It calls panzer with the correct parameters.

 Most of the magic happens in the package :class:`MintmodFilterAction
 <innoconv_mintmod.mintmod_filter.filter_action.MintmodFilterAction>`.